 Forum Standing Meetings

-The Pacific Islands Forum has five standing meetings.
-More details on the purpose and outcomes of each meeting can be found below.
+The Pacific Islands Forum has a number of standing meetings, held annually.
+More information on each can be found below.

 Pacific Islands Forum Leaders meet annually to develop collective responses to regional issues.